bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # link &lt;html&gt; of &lt;bes action&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag including the supplied HTML description that, when clicked, will open the given action&amp;#39;s document (in the BES Console) or description page (in Web Reports).
+Returns an HTML string containing an &lt;A&lt; tag including the supplied HTML description that, when clicked, will open the given action&#39;s document (in the BES Console) or description page (in Web Reports).

 # link &lt;string&gt; of &lt;bes action&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag including the supplied descriptive string that, when clicked, will open the given action&amp;#39;s document (in the BES Console) or description page (in Web Reports).
+Returns an HTML string containing an &lt;A&lt; tag including the supplied descriptive string that, when clicked, will open the given action&#39;s document (in the BES Console) or description page (in Web Reports).

 # link href of &lt;bes action&gt; : string

-Returns a &amp;lt;string&amp;gt; that can be embedded into an &amp;lt;A&amp;gt; tag that, when clicked, will open the given action&amp;#39;s document (in the BES Console) or description page (in Web Reports).
+Returns a &lt;string&lt; that can be embedded into an &lt;A&lt; tag that, when clicked, will open the given action&#39;s document (in the BES Console) or description page (in Web Reports).
 Note that link href returns a normal string, not an HTML string.

 # link of &lt;bes action&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag that, when clicked, will open the given action&amp;#39;s document (in the BES Console) or description page (in Web Reports).
+Returns an HTML string containing an &lt;A&lt; tag that, when clicked, will open the given action&#39;s document (in the BES Console) or description page (in Web Reports).

 # management rights flag of &lt;bes action&gt; : boolean